Phil Clarke (TV producer)

-Biography

-Early life and career
+Early life and education

 Philip Brian Clarke was born on 14 May 1961, in Watford.
 Clarke was educated at Rickmansworth School and Manchester University.

+Career

-He worked briefly as a sub-editor at Professional Electrician magazine, then as a PR at Heathrow Airport and the National Army Museum in London, before going full-time as a stand-up on the alternative comedy circuit of the 1980s.
+Clarke worked briefly as a sub-editor at Professional Electrician magazine, then as a PR at Heathrow Airport and the National Army Museum in London, before going full-time as a stand-up on the alternative comedy circuit of the 1980s.
 In 1992 he joined BBC Radio's Light Entertainment department as a trainee producer, producing the improvised comedy drama The Masterson Inheritance, starring Josie Lawrence and Paul Merton, the sketch and stand-up show The Mark Steel Solution, the comedy lecture series The Mark Steel Revolution, and the Doctor Who radio series The Paradise of Death.

 In 1995, after BBC Radio 4 did not air Eamon, Older Brother of Jesus, a series Clarke had produced with the comedian Michael Redmond, Clarke left radio and moved to BBC Television, producing shows with Paul Merton and Bob Monkhouse, as well as the new-talent sketch show Comedy Nation, before leaving in 1998 to go freelance.